Kiwibank: Core business activities

 Kiwibank's core business consists of personal banking, business banking, KiwiSaver and other wealth services.

-Kiwibank Personal Banking

 Personal banking products and services include home loans, personal loans, credit cards, everyday accounts, savings accounts, investment services and insurance products.

-Kiwibank Business Banking

-Business Banking products and services include business lending, cheque accounts, credit cards, investments, merchant services, payment services and insurance.
+Business banking products and services include business lending, cheque accounts, credit cards, investments, merchant services, payment services and insurance.

 Investments

 Kiwibank invested NZ$8m into a 51% shareholding in New Zealand Home Loans, a home loan lender specialising in debt reduction, in June 2006, and increased this in 2008 by a further 25% and took 100% in 2012.
-New Zealand Home Loans continues to grow offering an alternative to the traditional banking model and have a nationwide network of over 75 franchises.
+New Zealand Home Loans continues to grow offering an alternative to the traditional banking model and has a nationwide network of over 75 franchises.

 In 2012, Kiwi Group Holdings (the parent company of Kiwibank) purchased Gareth Morgan Investments (GMI) for an undisclosed sum.
 In August 2013 GMI reached a milestone of $2 billion funds under management.

-In 2015, Gareth Morgan Investments (GMI) was re-branded to Kiwi Wealth, offering global investment management and private portfolio services to retail high-net-worth, pension funds and institutional clients.

-In 2018, Kiwi Wealth's asset under management (AUM) surpass $6 billion.
+In 2015, GMI was re-branded to Kiwi Wealth, offering global investment management and private portfolio services to retail high-net-worth, pension funds and institutional clients.
+In 2018, Kiwi Wealth's assets under management surpass $6 billion.